ying-w/chipseq-compare/MAnorm/README.md

 Where `60` `70` `55` `53` correspond to shift lengths (half of estimated fragment length) for `readsA1.bed` `readsA2.bed` `readsB1.bed` `readsB2.bed`
 and `readsA1` and `readsA2` are replicates used to identify peaks in `peaksA`.
-You must have MAnorm3.sh in your `$PATH` and MAnorm3.R must be in the upper level directory (you could modify the call in MAnorm3.sh)
+You must have MAnorm3.sh in your `$PATH` and MAnorm3.R must be in current working directory (you could modify this in MAnorm3.sh).